PETERBORRELLTRASHACCOUNT/public/README.md

 Partner: Sean Patterson

 This a README for the lab4 assignment
-This will cause a merge conflict
+This MIGHT cause a merge conflict